-Bristol Relationships is an exciting new training initiative being put together by Barbara Bloomfield, Dominique Sakoilsky, Rex Baird and Zoe Baird.
+Started in 2017, Bristol Relationships is a fresh, dynamic, experience-led training initiative created by Barbara Bloomfield, Dominique Sakoilsky, Rex Baird and Zoe Baird.

 Barbara, Dominique and Rex have over fifty years of experience, with tens of thousands of contact hours of working with couples and, more recently, families between them.
 They all worked extensively together at Bristol Relate and, from 2007, were a core part of the team that pioneered the Family Counselling service there.
 All continue to have busy private practices.
 Now they are looking to share, expand and develop this body of knowledge and experience by offering specialist training to those interested working directly with human relationships.